 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
-These are included in the statement of comprehensive income.
+These are included in the profit or loss.
 When revalued assets are sold, it is Company policy to transfer the amounts included in other reserves in respect of those assets to retained earnings.